jfray/smores/README.md

 # Smack
 SMS-based chat room, similar-ish to Slack.
 There's a built-in invite system, muting/unmuting, and it's easily extendable.
-Future work will be done to move away from the current monolithic txt view to something more modular, using a dispatch pattern.
 Have at it!

 # Usage
 * `#join <nickname>`: Join the chat and set your nickname (20 letter maximum)